SF-WDI-LABS/take-home-coding-challenge-workshop/back-end/readme.md

 - Include routes to:
 	- add a talk
 	- add an attendee
-	- add an attendee to the list for a talk
+	- add an attendee to the list of attendees for a talk

 ## Bonuses: